GauravPandeyLab/eipy/README.rst

 ========================================

 ``eipy`` is a Python module for developing multi-modal, heterogeneous ensemble classifiers.
-A key feature of ``eipy`` is its built in nested cross validation approach, allowing for a fair comparison of a collection of user defined meta algorithms.
+A key feature of ``eipy`` is its built-in nested cross-validation approach, allowing for a fair comparison of a collection of user-defined meta algorithms.

 Documentation including tutorials are available at `https://eipy.readthedocs.io/en/latest/ <https://eipy.readthedocs.io/en/latest/>`_.